60+ Top Angular Interview Questions With Answers for 2025

 Once all of the dependencies have been registered, you can then inject them into your code.
 The injection process will again vary depending on the library you are using, but it is usually just a matter of providing the dependency's name.
 The library will then take care of instantiating the dependency and passing it to your code.

 Dependency injection can be a great way to make your code more modular and easier to maintain.
 It can also make it easier to unit test your code, as you can inject mock dependencies instead of the real ones.
-If you are using a framework that supports dependency injection, then it is probably already being used in your code.
-If you are not using a framework, then you can still use dependency injection by choosing a library and following the steps outlined above.
+If you are using a framework that supports dependency injection, it is probably already being used in your code.
+If you are not using a framework, you can still use dependency injection by choosing a library and following the above steps.

 import { Injectable } from '@angular/core';